Assisted suicide is prescribing a lethal dose of medication, at the request of a patient, for them to self-administer

 The fear of being a burden may cause people who are vulnerable to feel pressurised to take their own lives.
-The Oregon Health Authority annual report from 2019 shows that 59% of those opting for assisted suicide mentioned the fear of being a burden on family, friends or caregivers as a factor in their decision.
-This has increased from 25.4% in 2009.
+Page 12 of the Oregon Health Authority annual report from 2020 shows that 53% of people opting for assisted suicide mentioned the fear of being a burden on family, friends or caregivers as a factor in their decision.

 Detecting abuse and criminality towards vulnerable patients will also become even harder than it is at present if doctors are licensed to legally administer lethal doses of medications.
 As many as 500,000 older people in the UK are vulnerable to abuse, as estimated by the charity Action on Elder Abuse.
 Over 480 patients had their lives prematurely ended by medical intervention at Gosport Memorial Hospital in 2018.

 Actively encouraging or assisting someone else to commit suicide is prohibited by law.
 The COVID pandemic has confirmed that, as a society, we recognise that life is inherently valuable.
 In our clinical experience, patients with frailty, terminal illness or cognitive impairment may have a low view of their own value and importance to others.

 Clinical evidence suggests that patients with chronic and terminal illnesses are vulnerable to depression and suicidal ideation, yet with care and support can be helped to value the time that they may have left.

 If we change the law to allow assisted suicide, we acquiesce with the view that some people don’t deserve full legal protection and their lives are of less value.

 Assisting suicide has been prohibited by all international codes of medical ethics since the days of the Hippocratic tradition in Ancient Greece.
 It was forcefully repudiated by the World Medical Association Declaration in 2019.